Lumi-supercomputer/lumi-userguide/docs/firststeps/accessLUMI.md

 === "For users with a Finnish allocation"

-    The users with a Finnish allocation (via [MyCSC](https://my.csc.fi/welcome)) are invited to follow the instructions starting from the next section [Setting up SSH key pair][SSH-keys].
-See also [here how to create a Finnish LUMI project](https://docs.csc.fi/accounts/how-to-create-new-project/#creating-a-lumi-project-and-applying-for-resources).
+    Users with a Finnish allocation (via [MyCSC](https://my.csc.fi/welcome)) must follow the instructions given in the [CSC documentation for creating a Finnish LUMI project](https://docs.csc.fi/accounts/how-to-create-new-project/#creating-a-lumi-project-and-applying-for-resources).